Start9Labs/documentation/site/source/support/faq/faq-general.rst

 3. Make tutorial videos
 4. Write instruction manuals or commit to the docs

-Check out the :ref:`Contribute<contribute>` section of this site for more details.
+Check out the `Contribute <https://start9.com/contribute>` page for more details.